Domestic violence and abuse

 - it should not go unreported

-Breaking free of domestic violence
+Breaking free of domestic abuse

 Getting out of a violent or abusive relationship can sometimes seem more frightening than staying in one.
 But the police, the Crown Prosecution Service, the courts and the many charities concerned with abuse are all set up to: